adventuregamestudio/ags-manual-source/GeneralSettings.md

 -   **Inventory item cursor hotspot marker crosshair color** - the primary color of the item cursor hotspot marker.
 -   **Inventory item cursor hotspot marker dot color** - the secondary color of the item cursor hotspot marker.
 -   **Inventory item cursor hotspot marker sprite** - the sprite number to use for the item cursor hotspot marker.
--   **Handle inventory window clicks in script** - AGS has a default built-in processing of Inventory Window GUI controls mimicking old Sierra point'n'click games, whereby a right-click will Look at the item, and a left click will select it if the cursor mode is Interact.
+-   **Handle inventory window clicks in script** (also called **Override built-in inventory window click handling** in earlier versions) -
+    AGS has a default built-in processing of Inventory Window GUI controls mimicking old Sierra point'n'click games, whereby a right-click will Look at the item, and a left click will select it if the cursor mode is Interact.
 However, if you enable this option, then clicking on an inventory item in an Inventory Window will call